4 Inference

 The full set MLR.1–MLR.6 is called the Classical Linear Model (CLM) assumptions.

 Why normality, and where does it come from?
-In many applied settings \(u\) is a sum of a large number of small, independent omitted factors, and a central-limit heuristic suggests its distribution should be roughly bell-shaped.
+In many applied settings \(u\) is the additive sum of a large number of small, independent omitted factors, and a central-limit heuristic suggests its distribution should be roughly bell-shaped.
+The qualifier “additive” matters: the heuristic does not survive if the omitted factors combine multiplicatively.
 The assumption is strong: it can fail badly for skewed outcomes such as wages or counts.
-We will see in Chapter 6 that taking \(\log\) of the dependent variable often does a lot to make the residuals look symmetric.
+We will see in Chapter 6 that taking \(\log\) of the dependent variable is precisely the trick that converts multiplicative omitted factors into additive ones, which is one reason logs so often make the residuals look symmetric.

 The pay-off is large.
 Under MLR.1–MLR.6, the OLS estimator inherits the normality of \(u\):